Fortepan: Founding

 Fortepan was created in 2010 by Miklós Tamási and Ákos Szepessy, who met while attending the Kaffka Margit High School in the late 1980s.
-Sharing an interest in old photographs, they started to collect discarded prints and especially negatives from family collections, which they found at flea markets, in the streets of Budapest during "lomtalanítás" (Budapest's annual junk clearances held at different times of year across the city), and estate sales.
+Sharing an interest in old photographs, they started to collect discarded prints and especially negatives from family collections, which they found at flea markets, in the streets of Budapest during "lomtalanítás" (Budapest's annual bulk waste collection service, organized on a district-by-district basis), and estate sales.
 Tamási and Szepessy stored their found photos, mostly negatives, in paper bags, and forgot about them until the 2000s, when they concluded these images might be worth sharing.
 Their first thought was to create a book project.
 Then they decided to scan the photos and upload the digital files to an image-hosting site.
 Tamási began scanning in 2009.
 After scanning approximately 10,000 photos, he selected 5,000 to upload to a new website they called "Fortepan."
 Fortepan was a global brand of negative film produced in Hungary at the Forte factory in Vác from 1947 to 2001.